Police Federation ‘no longer has confidence’ in Priti Patel

 ‘We have no confidence in the current home secretary,’ says rank-and-file officers’ body

-The Police Federation of England and Wales says it no longer has confidence in the home secretary after branding a bitterly opposed pay freeze for officers as “the final straw”.
+The Police Federation of England and Wales says it no longer has confidence in the home secretary after branding a bitterly-opposed pay freeze for officers as “the final straw”.

 Priti Patel has confirmed that police officers earning more than £24,000 would be hit by the freeze, while those earning less will be given an annual rise of £250.

-Responding to the pay announcement, the Police Federation said an extraordinary meeting of its National Council on Thursday had “overwhelmingly supported” a vote of no confidence in Ms Patel.
+Responding to the announcement, the Police Federation said an extraordinary meeting of its National Council had “overwhelmingly supported” a vote of no confidence in Ms Patel on Thursday.

 The body’s national chairman John Apter said: “As the organisation that represents more than 130,000 police officers I can say quite categorically – we have no confidence in the current home secretary.
 I cannot look my colleagues in the eye and do nothing.”